Football clubs

 1898

-There are records of a Blacklands FC in 1898, who played their games at Bopeep.
+Records show that a team named Blacklands FC existed in 1898, playing their matches at Bopeep.

 1924 - 1939

-Blacklands were established in 1924 and entered the Hastings League ahead of the 1926-27 season.
-The club fielded a Saturday side, who bounced between Division One and Two until the 1934-35 season, after which they competed in the Wednesday competition.
-The team never reformed following World War Two.
+Blacklands were re-established in 1924 and entered the Hastings League ahead of the 1926–27 season.
+The club fielded a Saturday side that alternated between Division One and Division Two until the 1934–35 season, after which they competed in the Wednesday competition.
+The team did not reform following the Second World War.

 Bohemia